 Take a stroll in old Marbella on the narrow streets filled with beautiful flowers.
 Also, you'll get an opportunity to enjoy great food and coffee in the white villages.4.
 Bolonia Beach, Tarifa

 It is a perfect place to wind up or hang out with kids.
 Near the beach is a pine forest and the tallest sand dunes in Spain.5.
 Tabernas Desert, Almeria

 You will discover the only desert in Europe that covers over 280 kilometres of land and a top location for most popular films.
 People visit this place to pay homage to great filmmakers like Steve McQueen.

-FAQ: Frequently asked questions about holiday rentals in Andalusia
+Information about holiday lettings in Andalusia